-Window air conditioners work by circulating refrigerated air throughout the space.
-The air is cooled as it passes over a series of coils filled with refrigerant.
-The cooled air is then circulated back into the room, creating a comfortable environment.
+Window air conditioners are installed in a window opening, and work by circulating refrigerated air throughout the space.
+The air is cooled as it passes over a series of coils that are mechanically cooled.
+The cooled air is then circulated back into the room, creating a comfortable environment; the hot air is expelled through the outside section of the unit.
 Window air conditioners are available in a variety of sizes and cooling capacities, making them a versatile option for many different spaces.

 Portable Air Conditioners

-There are several types of air conditioning systems that can be used in a condo, and the most suitable option will depend on the size of the unit and the climate.
+There are several types of air conditioning systems that can be used in a condo, and the most suitable option will depend on a variety of factors.
 For smaller condos in moderate climates, a window air conditioner may be sufficient.

 These units can be installed easily and do not require ductwork.
-Again, be sure to check with your strata before you purchase one.
-These units are not as effective as central air conditioners or ductless units and can be noisy.
+Again, be sure to check with your homeowner’s association before you purchase one.
+Portable units are also a good choice, especially if window units are no allowed.
+These units are not as effective or as efficient as central air conditioners or ductless units and can be noisy.

-For larger condos or those in hot climates, central air conditioning is usually the best option.
-These systems use ducts to distribute cool air throughout the unit, and they are controlled by a central thermostat.
+For larger condos or those in hot climates, central air conditioning is usually the best option if ducting is available.
+These systems use the ducts to distribute cool air throughout the unit, and they are controlled by a central thermostat.